wp-plugins/disqus-conditional-load/readme.txt

 This plugin gives all the official plugin features + extra features

-Visit <a href="http://www.joelsays.com/plugins/disqus-conditional-load/">Disqus Conditional Load Official Website</a>
+Visit <a href="http://www.joelsays.com/plugins/disqus-conditional-load/">Disqus Conditional Load Official Website (Free Version)</a>

 The Disqus Conditional Load for WordPress seamlessly integrates using the Disqus API and by syncing with WordPress comments.

 = Disqus Conditional Load Features =

-* Comments indexable by search engines (SEO-friendly).
 * Support for importing existing comments.
 * You can use SHORTCODE to load disqus where ever on the page.
 * Prevent auto load of Disqus Comments.
 * Choose how to load Disqus comments ( On scroll or on click ).
+* Ability to disable even count.js script.
 * Hide button after comment loads.
 * Show custom message on before loading Disqus
 * Customize button label.
 * Ability to disable lazy load.
 * Auto-sync (backup) of comments with Disqus and WordPress database
 * Quick <a href="http://www.joelsays.com/members-area/support/plugin-support-disqus-conditional-load/">Direct Support</a>.
-* Uses the Disqus API
 * Disable comments using default WordPress option.
 * Free to use with lifetime updates.
 * More feature coming soon..
 (You can suggest also)

+= Disqus Conditional Load Pro Features =

+* Add comments to Wocommerce products.
+* Inbuilt style buttons to load comments
+* Load comments on widgets/sidebars
+* Show comments counts on buttons.
+* Quick direct support
+* More features - *coming soon

-= Disqus Features (Official) =
+= Disqus Features (Official) Included =

 * Threaded comments and replies
 * Notifications and reply by email